Bharath4021/Log_analysis_with_splunk/project#3-analyzing-FTP-logs-using-splunk.md

 ## Steps to Extract Fields from FTP Log Files
 - Navigate to Field Extractions in Splunk.
 - Select Extract New Fields.
-- Choose a sample event from the uploaded DNS logs.
+- Choose a sample event from the uploaded FTP logs.
 - Click on Regular Expression.
 - Identify the required fields and name them appropriately (e.g., IP Address, Status Code, Request Method, etc.).
 - Validate the extracted fields and save them.